MohamedBishar/VISITED-ADDRESS-SITE/README.md

 - Added a `getFormattedAddress` prototype method to the Address constructor.
 - This method formats and returns the full address book entry in a user-friendly way.

+- ## Implemented Event Listener to Add Address Book Entries

+- Added event listener to handle form submissions for adding new address book entries.
+- New entries are created based on user input and displayed in a list on the page.